wp-plugins/tidio-live-chat/readme.txt

 = Features =
 * Extremely easy installation, you only need to install plugin and it's done
 * You can see who visits your website
-* You can contact any customer which is viewing your site
+* You can contact any customer which is visiting your site
 * Adjust color scheme to your needs
 * Dedicated app for mobile and desktop devices (iOS, Android, Windows, OS X, Chrome)
 * Supports 140 languages
 * 2 outstanding beautiful designs available

 = How does it work? =
-Just after the installation process, open the “LiveChat” tab and it’s done!
-You will be presented with a list of your website’s users, to whom you can write anytime and there will appear an add-on on your website, thanks to which your visitors will be able to write to you.
+Just after the installation process, open the “Live Chat” tab and it’s done!
+You will see a list of visitors on your website, to whom you can write anytime.
+Chat box will be visible on your website so your visitors will be able to contact you in real time.

 [youtube https://www.youtube.com/watch?v=lL84qzWi4zQ]